-If you’re thinking about starting up your own business, you’ll have a multitude of funding options available to you.
-One way to fund your business is through bootstrapping.
+If you're thinking about starting up your own business, there are several types of funding you can take as you pursue growth.
+One way to grow your startup is through bootstrapping.
 But what is it?
 And how do you do it?

 What is bootstrapping?

-Bootstrapping means starting your business and building it using your own money, managing day-to-day life from the operating cashflow.
-You leave out outside investors or stakeholders, which means that you don’t have to live up to someone else’s expectations, nor give away any part of your business in exchange for money.
+Bootstrapping is the process of starting your business and building it using your own money, managing day-to-day life from the operating cashflow.
+You leave out outside investors or stakeholders, which means that you don't have to live up to someone else's expectations, nor give away any part of your business in exchange for money.

 - Monthly income from a day job